HackYourFuture-CPH/node.js/week1/homework/readme.md

 #### **Database**

-In the Database module we worked on the meal sharing database.
+In the Database module, we worked on the meal sharing database.
 The diagram for that database can be found [here](https://dbdiagram.io/d/5f0460690425da461f045a29).

-In this homework we will **reuse the same database** schema and build a web server with the following routes.
+In this homework, we will **reuse the same database** schema and build a web server with the following routes.

 #### **Getting started**